alexbrillant/react-awesome/README.md

 # react-awesome

 React can be really confusing if you are just starting out and learning from different sources all at the same time.
 So I decided to build my own opiniated guide to react !
-This guide will contain my favorite ways of doing things and the reasons why. 🎩
+This guide will contain a mix of good/standard practices and also my favorite ways of doing things and the reasons why. 🎩

 ## Separation between container and display containers 👣